simplesamlphp/simplesamlphp-module-oidc/README.md

 ### Upgrading?

-If you are upgrading from a previous version, checkout the [upgrade guide](UPGRADE.md).
+If you are upgrading from a previous version, make sure to check the [upgrade guide](UPGRADE.md).

 ## Installation